trackingplan/trackingplan-android/README.md

 Remember to change the version of Trackingplan in your dependencies to  `1.0-SNAPSHOT`.

 ## Need help?
 Questions?
 Problems?
 Need more info?
-Contact us, and we can help!
+Contact us at team@trackingplan.com, and we can help!

 ## Learn more

 Visit www.trackingplan.com.

-Copyright © 2021 Trackingplan Inc. All Rights Reserved.